choosehappy/HistoBlur/README.md

 ##HistoBlur

+##Warning:
+This tool is still under development and has only been tested on Linux Ubuntu

 #Introduction

 HistoBlur is a deep learning based tool that allows for the fast and accurate detection of blurry regions in Whole Slide Images.